 - ⏩ Indentation

-- Indentation is how you can tell a task is the subtask of another task.
+- Indentation is how you can tell a task/paragraph is the sub-task of another task.
 Press TAB on your keyboard to indent a task on Taskade, and SHIFT + TAB to outdent a task.

 - Having extra space to the left means a task is under the previous task.
 If the left end of two tasks aligns, they are on the same level of the hierarchy.